EPFL-ENAC/co2-calculator-user-doc/docs/en/processes.md

 The total emissions for each element are displayed in tons of CO₂-eq once the module has been validated.

 ### 5. Limitations
-The **Process Emissions** module must be completed manually.
+The **Process emissions** module must be completed manually.
 The quality of the results therefore depends directly on the quality of the data entered.
 These figures may be estimated or measured depending on the data available.

 ### 6. References
 - Greenhouse Gas Protocol (2024) : [IPCC Global Warming Potential Values](https://ghgprotocol.org/sites/default/files/2024-08/Global-Warming-Potential-Values%20%28August%202024%29.pdf)